Layr-Labs/eigenlayer-contracts/docs/core/StrategyManager.md

 * `mapping(address => mapping(IStrategy => uint256)) public stakerStrategyShares`: Tracks the current balance a Staker holds in a given strategy.
 Updated on deposit/withdraw.
 * `mapping(address => IStrategy[]) public stakerStrategyList`: Maintains a list of the strategies a Staker holds a nonzero number of shares in.
     * Updated as needed when Stakers deposit and withdraw: if a Staker has a zero balance in a Strategy, it is removed from the list.
 Likewise, if a Staker deposits into a Strategy and did not previously have a balance, it is added to the list.
 * `mapping(bytes32 => bool) public withdrawalRootPending`: `QueuedWithdrawals` are hashed and set to `true` in this mapping when a withdrawal is initiated.
 The hash is set to false again when the withdrawal is completed.
-A per-staker nonce ensures that the same withdrawal cannot go through the queue twice.
+A per-staker nonce provides a way to distinguish multiple otherwise-identical withdrawals.
 * `mapping(IStrategy => bool) public strategyIsWhitelistedForDeposit`: The `strategyWhitelister` is (as of M2) a permissioned role that can be changed by the contract owner.
 The `strategyWhitelister` has currently whitelisted 3 `StrategyBaseTVLLimits` contracts in this mapping, one for each supported LST.

 *Helpful definitions*: